Department of Mathematics and Computer Science

 * All projects must be prepared individually.
 Trying to resolve error messages and debugging programs is an essential part of software development.

 * As with industry software development, you have to adhere to coding standards.
-We will discuss coding guidelines in
+We will discuss coding guidelines in class.

 * Projects consist of four parts: the design part, the test data, the program that includes the documentations, and three sample outputs (two valid and one invalid.)